How to Know If Someone Blocked You on Snapchat (2026 Guide)

 3. If the chat thread has disappeared, it’s a strong indication that they’ve blocked you.

-Looking for missing chat history on snapchat to check if someone blocked you
+Looking for missing chat history on Snapchat to check if someone blocked you

 Method 4: Search for Them Using Another Account